konstantinkonstantinovbgo/kame/docs/README.md

     ```
 4. Execute `php artisan key:generate` to generate a New Application Key.
 5. Execute `php artisan migrate` to generate a migration.
-6. Execute `php artisan storage:link` to make 'storage/app/public' accessible from the web.
-It creates symbolic link.

 Serving Laravel
 Artisan command: `php artisan serve` or you can do virtual host like mysite.dev.